Sales Automation – How to Automate Your Sales Process

 Since, according to research from MarketingSherpa, most businesses don’t use any form of lead scoring, this alone can give you a leg up on your competitors since the ROI of this is so high.

 This is done by making use of an automated lead scoring system.
-Lead scoring software uses demographic and behavioral data to determine how qualified a lead is.
+This type of sales automation software uses demographic and behavioral data to determine how qualified a lead is.

-This way, salespeople know exactly which leads to prioritize.
+This way, sales reps know exactly which leads to prioritize.

 Unfortunately, this kind of feature is typically in a higher pricing tier for most CRMs.
 This means that you need to have great data and a high volume of leads for it to be worthwhile.